fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 right kind of words in the right kind of order.
 Try running the example a few times to see other examples of generated text.

-##### Run Notebook
-Click notebook `1_prepare_text.ipynb` in jupterLab UI and run jupyter notebook.

-##### Run Notebook
-Click notebook `2_train_model.ipynb` in jupterLab UI and run jupyter notebook.

-##### Run Notebook
-Click notebook `3_generate.ipynb` in jupterLab UI and run jupyter notebook.

 ## Exercises

 This section lists some ideas for extending the tutorial that you may wish to explore.

-- **Contrived Seed Text.
-Hand craft or select seed text and evaluate how the seed text impacts the generated text, specifically the initial words or sentences generated.
+- **Contrived Seed Text.** Hand craft or select seed text and evaluate how the seed text impacts the generated text, specifically the initial words or sentences generated.
-- **Simplify Vocabulary.
-Explore a simpler vocabulary, perhaps with stemmed words or stop words removed.
+- **Simplify Vocabulary.** Explore a simpler vocabulary, perhaps with stemmed words or stop words removed.
-- **Data Cleaning.
-Consider using more or less cleaning of the text, perhaps leave in some punctuation or perhaps replacing all fancy names with one or a handful.
+- **Data Cleaning.** Consider using more or less cleaning of the text, perhaps leave in some punctuation or perhaps replacing all fancy names with one or a handful.
 Evaluate how these changes to the size of the vocabulary impact the generated text.
-- **Tune Model.
-Tune the model, such as the size of the embedding or number of memory cells in the hidden layer, to see if you can develop a better model.
+- **Tune Model.** Tune the model, such as the size of the embedding or number of memory cells in the hidden layer, to see if you can develop a better model.
-- **Deeper Model.
-Extend the model to have multiple LSTM hidden layers, perhaps with dropout to see if you can develop a better model.
+- **Deeper Model.** Extend the model to have multiple LSTM hidden layers, perhaps with dropout to see if you can develop a better model.
-- **Develop Pre-Trained Embedding.
-Extend the model to use pre-trained Word2Vec vectors to see if it results in a better model.
+- **Develop Pre-Trained Embedding.** Extend the model to use pre-trained Word2Vec vectors to see if it results in a better model.
-- **Use GloVe Embedding.
-Use the GloVe word embedding vectors with and without fine tuning by the network and evaluate how it impacts training and the generated words.
+- **Use GloVe Embedding.** Use the GloVe word embedding vectors with and without fine tuning by the network and evaluate how it impacts training and the generated words.
-- **Sequence Length.
-Explore training the model with different length input sequences, both shorter and longer, and evaluate how it impacts the quality of the generated text.
+- **Sequence Length.** Explore training the model with different length input sequences, both shorter and longer, and evaluate how it impacts the quality of the generated text.
-- **Reduce Scope.
-Consider training the model on one book (chapter) or a subset of the original text and evaluate the impact on training, training speed and the resulting generated text.
+- **Reduce Scope.** Consider training the model on one book (chapter) or a subset of the original text and evaluate the impact on training, training speed and the resulting generated text.
-- **Sentence-Wise Model.
-Split the raw data based on sentences and pad each sentence to a fixed length (e.g. the longest sentence length).
+- **Sentence-Wise Model.** Split the raw data based on sentences and pad each sentence to a fixed length (e.g. the longest sentence length).

 #### Further Reading